KieniL/kerberos_slackware/README.md

 </code>

 # Structure of the inventory
-there are two hosts (kerberos and ssh which can contain multiple servers) both hosts are grouped to a slackware group to only have to set the variables once
+there are two hosts (kerberos and postgres which can contain multiple servers) both hosts are grouped to a slackware group to only have to set the variables once
 # Usage
-ansible-playbook -i inventory main.yml -K
+ansible-playbook -i inventory main.yml

-to only run the playbooks against a specific hostgroup: ansible-playbook -i inventory --limit ssh main.yml ansible-playbook -i inventory --limit kerberos main.yml -K
+to only run the playbooks against a specific hostgroup: ansible-playbook -i inventory --limit postgres main.yml ansible-playbook -i inventory --limit kerberos main.yml

 -K means the sudo password on the control machine
 # Kerberos